abbieprescott/rap-community-of-practice/docs/training_resources/python/project-structure-and-packaging.md

 ## Generic package template

 To help get you started, we have created a generic package structure that you can adapt for your own purposes.
-The repository is stored on [Github](https://github.com/NHSDigital/rap-package-template).
+The repository is stored on [GitHub](https://github.com/NHSDigital/rap-package-template).
 You can fork this repo and use it as a starting point for your own package.

 ## So what now?

-- Make your own package either by adding the files yourself or by cloning the [generic template] that we provide.
+- Make your own package either by adding the files yourself or by cloning the [generic template](https://github.com/NHSDigital/rap-package-template) that we provide.
 - Once you have the package structure in place, you can install that package on your machine using these two commands:

   ```python